rafaelsilverio/MediaRecorder/README.md

 # MediaRecorder
-Android project to exemplify how you can implement camera routines using MediaRecorder object
+Android project to exemplify how you can implement camera routines using MediaRecorder object.